 With a few simple guidelines, you can create an ideal soil recipe that suits your specific needs and results in a bountiful crop of vegetables.

-Good quality soil is the foundation for any vegetable garden and should consist of several different components.
-Organic matter such as compost, manure or peat moss helps increase aeration and drainage while providing essential nutrients for plant growth.
+Good quality soil is the foundation for any vegetable garden and should have several components.
+Organic matter such as compost, manure, or peat moss helps increase aeration and drainage while providing essential nutrients for plant growth.

-Non-organic amendments like vermiculite or perlite provide additional lightness and airiness, increasing water retention without making the soil too compacted or heavy.
+Non-organic amendments like vermiculite or perlite provide additional lightness and airiness, increasing water retention without making the soil too compact or heavy.

 Adding Amendments to Improve Your Soil Structure